amoreX/bus-tracker-assignment/README.md

 - 👉Link : https://frontend-bustracker.vercel.app/

 ## Step 2: Create a Trip
-- Use the frontend to create a new trip.
+- Use the frontend to create a new trip with custom or dummy data.

 **IMPORTANT**: